 |

-The conflict of heir legitimation.
-A common literary and mythological canon is the legitimation «by
+The Conflict of Heir Legitimation A common literary and mythological canon is the legitimation «by

 flesh» contrary to the rights of elder brothers, which provokes rhetorical

-protests and disputes regarding the justice of dominance and succession. |
+protests and disputes regarding the justice of dominance and succession.

 collection of «Coffin Texts» (ca. 2134–2040 BCE), it is explicitly stated:

 «Horus, the successor of Osiris» (1973FaulknerRO:3).
-In Spell № 42–43 of the
+Similarly, in Spell № 42–43 of the «Coffin Texts», there is an unambiguous allusion to

-Osiris's throne: «Thoth having given to him the thrones of Geb, while Horus
+the inheritance of the throne: «Thoth having given to him the thrones

-is heir.
-Horus is concerned with the business of the vindication of his
+of Geb, while Horus is heir.
+Horus is concerned with the business of the

-in the seat of his father, Osiris» (1940МатьеМВ:86).
-Thus, Horus
+you place Horus in the seat of his father, Osiris» (1940МатьеМВ:86).
+Thus, Horus inherited the virtual

-regarding the heritage of Osiris: «The gods Onuris and Thoth uttered a great
+«The gods Onuris and Thoth uttered a great cry, saying: "Shall the

-cry, saying: "Shall the office be given to the maternal brother while
+office be given to the maternal brother while the son by flesh is

-the son by flesh is present?"
-Banebdjedet, the great god, said:
+present?"
+Banebdjedet, the great god, said: "Will the office really

-"Will the office really be given to a youth, while Seth, his elder
+be given to a youth, while Seth, his elder brother, is present?"»

 |